Transactions

 const toAddress = AccountAddress.fromBase58(cli.flags.receiver);

-const nextNonce: NextAccountNonce = await client.getNextAccountNonce(
+const nextNonce: NextAccountNonce = await client.getNextAccountNonce(sender);

 const header: AccountTransactionHeader = {